DonCorleone/ng-performance-demo/README.md

 ## What this project is about

+It's been a long time (more than 6 years) since we first blogged about [server side rendering (SSR) in Angular](server-side-rendering-with-angular).

-The **Angular framework** has recently fallen a bit behind against its competitors - other popular frontend solutions like [React](https://react.dev/blog/2022/03/29/react-v18#new-client-and-server-rendering-apis) and [VueJS](https://vuejs.org/guide/scaling-up/ssr.html#why-ssr) or newer kids on the block like [Svelte](https://svelte.dev/docs/server-side-component-api) and [Qwik](https://qwik.builder.io/docs/guides/static-site-generation/) - concerning Initial Load Performance best practices when it comes to **server side rendering (SSR)**.
+The **Angular framework** has recently fallen a bit behind against its competitors - other popular frontend solutions like [React](https://react.dev/blog/2022/03/29/react-v18#new-client-and-server-rendering-apis) and [VueJS](https://vuejs.org/guide/scaling-up/ssr.html#why-ssr) or newer kids on the block like [Svelte](https://svelte.dev/docs/server-side-component-api) and [Qwik](https://qwik.builder.io/docs/guides/static-site-generation/) - concerning Initial Load Performance best practices when it comes to SSR.

 However, this has dramatically changed with the [**Version 16** release of Angular](https://blog.angular.io/angular-v16-is-here-4d7a28ec680d)!
 But that's not the end of the story as the Angular team has announced [plans in their **roadmap**](https://angular.io/guide/roadmap#explore-hydration-and-server-side-rendering-improvements) to further improve SSR by polishing full hydration and exploring the dynamically evolving space of partial hydration and resumability.